-Your class schedule, which you can locate and download from the MyNCC Banner system, will list the days, times, and locations of your classes.
+Your class schedule, which you can locate and download through the MyNCC Portal (located on the NCC homepage---www.ncc.edu), will list the days, times, and locations of your classes.

 21. Does Nassau offer any online classes?

-More than twenty academic departments offer online courses.
-Some classes are entirely online, while others combine online sessions with traditional class meetings.
+More than twenty-five academic departments offer online courses.
+Some classes are entirely online, while others combine online sessions with face-to-face class meetings.
 Nassau's Distance Education program (516.572.7883) also includes classes using radio and television programming.

 22. Does Nassau offer any internships?